daronphang/coding_resources/javascript/scopes_hoisting_closures.md

 ### Scope
 Scope is the context in which a variable exists; can be local or global.
+Scioe controls the visibility and lifetime of variables.
+Important service as it reduces naming collisions and provides automatic memory management.
 Assignments are not scoped.
 Variables can be declared in two ways:
 1) Using VAR which is function scoped.
 2) Using LET and CONST (ES6) which are block scoped {} i.e. within loops, conditionals (for, while, if, switch).
 3) LET allows mutation while CONST doesn't.